-Boaters are unique people.
+Boat owners are unique people.
 Even newbies to boating life quickly develop a devotion to the water and their boat that borders on the obsessive.
-That makes it easier for gift givers, though, because there is always one more piece of equipment for the boat or one more novelty that will remind them of the boat during the offseason.
+That makes it easier for gift-givers because there is always one more piece of equipment for the boat or one more novelty that will remind them of the boat during the offseason.

 The following are three categories of boat-type gifts and some specific suggestions for boat-related gifts.
 If the boater in your life is like most, the issue will not be finding a great idea that fits their devotion but rather how to narrow down the options.